omcljs/om/README.md

 Om supports features not currently present in React:

 * Global state management facilities built in
-* Components may have arbitrary data dependencies, not limited props & state
+* Components may have arbitrary data dependencies, not limited to props & state
 * Component construction can be intercepted via `:instrument`.
 Simplifies debugging components and generic editors.
 * Provides stream of all application state change deltas via